 Composition is a vital element in photography, and it's no different in drone photography.
 Use these tips to enhance your aerial shots.

-- Divide your frame into a grid of nine equal parts and place key elements along these lines or at their intersections.
+- Rule of thirds — divide your frame into a grid of nine equal parts and place key elements along these lines or at their intersections for balanced, visually appealing photos.

-- Use natural or man-made lines like roads, rivers, or buildings to lead the viewer’s eye through the photo.
+- Leading lines — use natural or man-made lines like roads, rivers or buildings to lead the viewer's eye through the photo and add depth.

 Post-Processing Your Images